pulumi/pulumi-hugo/themes/default/content/resources/generative-ai-apps-devops/index.md

 ---
 # Name of the webinar.
 title: Generative AI, Apps, and DevOps | AI/ML Talks
-meta_desc: We are heading to GopherCon 2023.
-Meet us in-person at the Marriott Marquis in San Diego, or request a virtual 1:1 with one of our experts.
+meta_desc: Join us on Oct 19 at the Pulumi HQ (Seattle) - Dive into Generative AI, Apps, and DevOps through Lighting Talks and a workshop by experts in AI/ML.

 # A featured webinar will display first in the list.
 featured: false